paulinejdavis/CV/README.md

  [![LinkedIn]](https://www.linkedin.com/in/paulinedavis/) | [![Codewars]](https://www.codewars.com/users/ppjd)
  </div>

-Hiya!
-I'm Pauline and I am a [Makers Academy](https://makers.tech/) grad (Sept '22 intake)
+Hiya! 👋🏾 I'm Pauline and I am a [Makers Academy](https://makers.tech/) grad (Sept '22 intake)

-Creating and developing software was never something that I thought would be in my wheel house.
-However, with lots of hard work I'm inspired to create software that is functional and helps people daily.
-I am in awe of the posibilities of software engineering to change the everyday and make the impossible possible, This is one of the reasons that I push myself to learn more programming everyday.
+My love of creating and developing software has taken me by surprise.
+What started as an inquisitive little exploration has turned into a passion - not to get to touchy-feely about it.

-I enjoy developing and this is the main reason I am pursuing this career path because I am a committed life long learner.
-This challenge of self study, courses and attending conferences and tech events and meetups is exciting to me and now my new normal.
+I enjoy developing, this is the main reason I am pursuing this career path.
+I am a committed life-long learner and this challenge of self-study, courses and attending conferences and tech events is exciting to me and now my new normal.

+I am in awe of the posibilities of software engineering to change the everyday and make peoples’ lives easier.
+With lots of hard work and learning, I'm inspired to create software that helps people, in profound but also simple or even silly ways.

+Developing involves the collaboration and problem solving elements that I have always loved in my work history but adds a fulfilling creative aspect which I love.
+The control and the intrinsic need to constantly learn are a big part of that.
+I like being kept on my toes and solving problems creatively.

+In a nutshell, I’ve had a decent-sized career in account management in advertising and production.
+In parallel, for a time, I ran a beauty business based in Notting Hill which was and experience!
+The creative environments I’ve worked in have always been professional and damanding but also fun.
+I’d want to bring that vibe to any developing task I take on.

 ## Tech Stack:octocat:
 ![My Stack](https://skills.thijs.gg/icons?i=js,react,ruby,mongodb,postgres,nodejs,html,css,git,bash,heroku,jest&perline=4&theme=dark)